Table of Contents

 This long-term investment strategy is the easiest way for you to accumulate millions of dollars in time for retirement and—if you desire—to leave a lasting legacy for people to remember you by.
 Best of all, this strategy is simple to implement, low maintenance, and cost-efficient.

 As a new subscriber, we’ll provide you with step-by-step instructions to teach you everything you need to know to start building your Legacy Portfolio today.

-We publish the Legacy Portfolio issues monthly.
+Right now, we publish the Legacy Portfolio issues quarterly in January, April, July, and October.
 You can always check our publishing schedule here.
-In each new issue, you can expect to find new stock picks, updates on our current positions, and answers to reader questions.
+In each new issue, you can expect to find news and analysis on our stock picks, updates on our current positions, and answers to reader questions.

 PBN General Questions

-A: Palm Beach Current Income is a trading service that allows you to generate income without traditional stock investing.
+A: Palm Beach Income is a trading service that allows you to generate income without traditional stock investing.
 We use an option-selling strategy that is—without a doubt—the safest, most intelligent way in existence to earn income from the stock and options market.

 Specifically, this strategy involves first selling “put” options to generate immediate income.
 Then, as necessary, selling “call” options to generate even more income on acquired stocks.

-Since its launch, Palm Beach Current Income has recorded an outstanding success rate of 97%.
+Since its launch, Palm Beach Income has recorded an outstanding success rate of 96%.

-The Palm Beach Current Income service is comprised of three parts:
+The Palm Beach Income service is composed of three parts:

 1. Webinar Course.
 In our comprehensive webinar course, we teach you everything you need to know about trading options.
 In addition to the detailed webinars, we provide homework assignments and quizzes for you to go through to become completely comfortable with our strategy—prior to making any trades.